mbridak/WinterFieldDayLogger/README.md

 * ReImplimented TAB focus behavior to deselect text on field focus.
 * Edit cursor position in field no longer resets to the end after validation.
 This reduces the amount of swearing emitted by the operator.
+* Adding quick commands to callsign entry field.
+Limited list so far:

+`.Q` Quits.

+`.B#` set current band.
+So `.B20` changes you to 20M.

+`.MCW .MPH .MDI` sets you to CW Phone and Digital respectively.

+`.E#` will soon edit a logged contact.
+Not yet.

 ## Running the binary